 Who we work with

-Our networks, groups and allies, including the Inclusion Champions Project and New Voices
+Our networks, groups and allies, including the Inclusion Champions Project, New Voices and our DRILL research project

 As an alliance, ALLFIE has always valued our allies and supporters, including the many non-disabled people who share our vision and our commitment to inclusive education.
 Our allies include parents and families with Disabled children and young people, teaching and support staff working in education as well as related professionals such as speech and language therapists, occupational therapists and educational psychologists, service providers and the wider voluntary and community sector.